klantle/watchdogs/README.md

 <br><br>
 Serves as an assistant for installing various files required by SA-MP/Open.MP.
 When installing dependencies that contain a `plugins/` folder and include files, it will install them into the `plugins/` and `/pawno-qawno/include` directories, respectively.
 It also handles gamemode components (root watchdogs).
 Watchdogs will automatically add the include names to the gamemode based on the main gamemode filename specified in the `input` key within `watchdogs.toml`.
 Furthermore, Watchdogs assists in installing the plugin names and their respective formats into `config.json` (from watchdogs.toml) - (for Open.MP) or `server.cfg` (from watchdogs.toml) - (for SA-MP).
 Note that the `components/` directory is not required for Open.MP.
 <br><br>
-For plugin or include files located in the root directory of the dependency archive (for both Linux and Windows), their installation paths will be adjusted accordingly.
+For plugin files located in the root directory of the dependency archive (for both Linux and Windows), their installation paths will be adjusted accordingly.
 Plugins found in the root folder will be placed directly into the server's root directory, rather than in specific subdirectories like `plugins/` or `components/`.
 <br><br>
 The handling of YSI includes differs due to their structure containing multiple nested folders of include files.
 In this case, the entire folder containing these includes is moved directly to the target path (e.g., `pawno/include` or `qawno/include`), streamlining the process.
 <br>